paracrawl/keops/INSTALLATION.md

       - KEOPS_HELPER_PASSWORD=
 ```

+The system administrator has the responsibility of deploying and mantaining the email address.
+KEOPS will not provide any.

 Whereas Admins can view and manage their own projects and tasks, KEOPS provides a `root` user which is capable of displaying all the projects, tasks, users (and so on) saved on KEOPS.
 Please, do not confuse this `root` with the Linux `root`.
 KEOPS creates this user __only in the application context__, not at system level.

 The default password for `root` on KEOPS is `root`.
 Before launching KEOPS, please change it in `docker-compose.yml`: